Mental Health Counselor Degree and Career Guide

 What kind of companies hire mental health counselors?

 People in mental health counseling will work in a variety of settings, including mental health centers, substance abuse treatment centers, hospitals, in private practice, and in employee assistance programs.
-According to the BLS, mental health counselors are most frequently employed by the following types of industries or offices:
+According to the BLS, a mental health counselor is most frequently employed by the following types of industries or offices:

 • Individual and Family Services